mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 1
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 1
 ## June 9, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Previous](1979-05-09-Diamond-Sutra-Introduction#0) –